PHSI-supplements/labs/integrated-labs/AddressingLab/doc/02-caesar-cipher.md

 - [ ] Test your code with plaintext "ZEBRA" and the key `1`; the ciphertext should be "AFCSB".
 - [ ] Try a few other plaintext strings and keys.

-If the function does not perform correctly go back and double-check each of the six instructions you placed in it.
+If the function does not perform correctly go back and double-check each of the five instructions you placed in it.

 ---